grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 Data links create a link from a specified field that can be accessed in logs view in Explore.

 Each data link configuration consists of:
-- **Field**: Name of the field used by the data link
+- **Field -** Name of the field used by the data link.
-- **Url/Query**: If link is external, you fill in full url for the link.
-In case of internal link this input serves as query for the target data source.
-In both cases you can interpolate the value from the field with `${__value.raw }` macro.
+- **URL/query -** If the link is external, then enter the full link URL.
+If the link is internal link, then this input serves as query for the target data source.
+In both cases, you can interpolate the value from the field with `${__value.raw }` macro.
-- **Internal link**: Switch to select if link is internal or external.
-In case of internal link, data source selector will be shown where you can select the target data source.
-At this moment only tracing data sources are supported.
+- **Internal link -** Select if the link is internal or external.
+In case of internal link, a data source selectorallows you to select the target data source.
+Only tracing data sources are supported.

 ## Metric Query editor